-Whilst George and Charlotte’s sweet smiles and waves undoubtedly drew much of the crowds attention, as well as how fast the young royals are quickly growing up, there was one thing that appeared to bother the watching general public around the world – why are Prince George and Princess Charlotte always dressed so traditionally?
+Whilst George and Charlotte’s sweet smiles and waves undoubtedly drew much of the crowds attention, as well as how fast the young royals are quickly growing up, there was one thing that also proved interesting – the young siblings very traditional outfits.

 “Lovely children but why are they dressed like that” questioned one social media user.
 “Wish their clothes were more up to date” added another.